Adam Clayton: Early life

-At age 13, Clayton entered the private St Columba's College secondary school in Rathfarnham, Dublin.
+At age 13, Clayton attended St Columba's College in Rathfarnham, Dublin.
 Here he made friends with other pupils who were enthusiastic about the pop/rock music acts of the period, including the Who, the Beatles, Grateful Dead, and Carole King.
 In response, he bought a £5 acoustic guitar from a junk shop near the Dublin quays, and began learning elementary chords and songs.
-John Leslie, who shared a bunk bed with Clayton at St. Columba's, persuaded him to join in with a school band where Clayton played the bass guitar for the first time.
+John Leslie, who shared a room with Clayton at St. Columba's, persuaded him to join in with a school band where Clayton played the bass guitar for the first time.
 His mother purchased a bass for him when he was 14 when Clayton promised that he would commit himself to learn to play the instrument.

-Clayton later changed school to the non-boarding Mount Temple Comprehensive School in Dublin, where he met future U2 bandmates Paul Hewson ("Bono") and Larry Mullen Jr., who were also pupils there, and was reunited with his childhood friend David Evans.
+Clayton later moved school to Mount Temple Comprehensive School in Dublin, where he met future U2 bandmates Paul Hewson ("Bono") and Larry Mullen Jr., who were also pupils there, and was reunited with his childhood friend David Evans.